hashin/jekyll-now/_posts/2018-12-18-story-of-a-song-entangled-in-barbed-wire-fences.markdown

 The probes of the electrocardiogram hooked to her forehead was weeping in shame.
 Other probes stuck into her sweet body danced death for a while before they themselves fell dead into the blue hospital bed from where the song vanished as the bells tolled.
 God heaved a sigh, but the good zing people of gluzral made merry - quite oblivious to what life is and what it means to lose it.

 It was nearing dusk when the song vanished.
 As the sun’s rays thinned, gluzral slowly started its descent towards the mound.
 A stream of cold air gushed out of her bum as usual.
 The brittle bones of her neighbours creaked once again out of habit.
 This should go on forever.

+*Inspired by the regrettable death of a 7-year old girl.*